microbit-foundation/dev-docs/hardware/powersupply.md

 that is specced to reach 4.2V **will be give greater than the 3.9V maximum that the nRF51822 can withstand** [see below](#key-voltages)

+There is further information about the [battery connection and use](https://support.microbit.org/solution/articles/19000013982-how-do-i-power-my-micro-bit-/en) in our knowledgebase

 ## 3V Ring Powering

 The micro:bit may be powered from the 3V/GND rings on the edge connector.